olgatsiouri1996/CpG_island_identificator/README.md

 # CpG_island_identification
-CpG island identification pipeline inspired by the  Gardiner-Garden and Frommer (1987) method
+CpG island identification pipeline inspired by the  Gardiner-Garden and Frommer (1987) method (see the wiki page for more information)